Subdomain Discovery

 API used

-Certificate transparency: Certspotter API by SSLMate.
+Certificate transparency (Certspotter): Certspotter API by SSLMate.
 No API key required.